Canoe River train crash

 The Canoe River train crash occurred on November 21, 1950, near Valemount in eastern British Columbia, Canada, when a westbound troop train and the eastbound Canadian National Railway (CNR) Continental Limited collided head-on.
 The collision killed 21 people: 17 Canadian soldiers en route to the Korean War and the two-man locomotive crew of each train.

 The post-crash investigation found that the order given to the troop train differed from the intended message.
 Crucial words were missing, causing the troop train to proceed on its way rather than halt on a siding, resulting in the collision.
 A telegraph operator, Alfred John "Jack" Atherton, was charged with manslaughter; the Crown alleged that he was negligent in passing an incomplete message.
 His family hired his Member of Parliament, John Diefenbaker, as defence counsel.
 Diefenbaker joined the British Columbia bar to take the case, and obtained Atherton's acquittal.

 After the accident, the CNR installed block signals on the stretch of track on which the crash occurred.
-The railway later realigned the main line in that area, eliminating a sharp curve that prevented crews from seeing oncoming trains.
+The railway later realigned its main line in that area, eliminating a sharp curve that had prevented crews from seeing oncoming trains.
 Diefenbaker's successful defence of Atherton became an asset in his political rise.
 A number of monuments honour the dead.